 The Luther Porter Jackson Middle School Chapter of the National Junior Honor Society is a duly chartered and affiliated chapter of this prestigious national organization.
-Membership is open to those students who meet the required standards in five areas of evaluation: scholarship, leadership, service, character, and citizenship.
+Membership is open to those students who meet the required standards in five areas of evaluation: scholarship (3.5 grade point average), leadership, service, character, and citizenship.
 Standards for selection are established by the national office of NJHS and have been revised to meet our local chapter needs.
 Students are selected to be members by a five-member Faculty Council which is appointed by the principal.
 The Council will bestow this honor upon students on behalf of the faculty of our school each second semester during the month of May.
 Students in the 6th (second semester), 7th, and 8th grades who meet the required criteria are eligible for membership.
+The official attire is a white dress shirt and black dress bottoms for all ceremonies and events serving as ushers.